-Within a few weeks of starting my new job in Battersea I found this gorgeous house with a room to rent online – I was lucky enough to secure it out of 500 people interested.
-If I was to share a house, I wanted it to be with people my age, but the location was the deciding factor, so I was overjoyed to find that I was to share this place with an Italian woman in her 50s.
+Within a few weeks of starting my new job in Battersea I found this gorgeous house with a room to rent online.
+I was lucky enough to secure it out of 500 people interested.
+If I was to share a house, I wanted it to be with people my age, but the location was the deciding factor.
+I was overjoyed to find that I was to share this place with an Italian woman in her 50s.
 Cinzia had already been living in the house over a year so knew the ‘funny things’ about the house.

 What is the best thing about your house share?

-We live in a beautiful terraced house, it’s a large 4-bedroom with 2 bathrooms and a massive kitchen.
-Our landlords come to stay in the house about once per week (very much their London-pad) – so most of the time we each have a bathroom to ourselves.
-Location is great, I can walk to work which is important for me.
-Cinzia and I get along really well – slowly we got into a habit of sharing a couple of meals per week – nothing set in stone, just a phone call during the day to see if the other was going to be home that evening.
+We live in a beautiful terraced house; it’s a large 4-bedroom with 2 bathrooms and a massive kitchen.
+Our landlords come to stay in the house about once per week (very much their London-pad).
+So most of the time we each have a bathroom to ourselves.
+Location is great – I can walk to work which is important for me.
+Cinzia and I get along really well.
+Slowly we got into a habit of sharing a couple of meals per week.
+There is nothing set in stone, just a phone call during the day to see if the other was going to be home that evening.

-The way I cook (and dine) now is different than before – I now cook the ‘Italian way’ – which starts with putting on the apron and normally doesn’t finish until several hours later – with lots of chatter, animated expression, laughter and sharing a bottle of vino!
+The way I cook (and dine) now is different than before.
+I now cook the ‘Italian way’, which starts with putting on the apron and normally doesn’t finish until several hours later.
+Its cooking with lots of chatter, animated expression, laughter and sharing a bottle of vino!
 It’s all about being together.

 What does a typical day look like in times of Covid and being confined to the house most of the time?